varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 A field can be any of the variables from VCL, for instance req.url, req.http.host or obj.http.set-cookie.

-Operators are "==" for direct comparision, "~" for a regular expression match, and ">" or "<" for size comparisons.
+Operators are "==" for direct comparison, "~" for a regular expression match, and ">" or "<" for size comparisons.
 Prepending an operator with "!" negates the expression.